atmodatcode/conda-vs-mamba/README.md

 ## Let's try it out in a web browser!

-Click on the button to run this demo with Binder:
+Right-click on the button and run this demo with Binder in a new Tab:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/atmodatcode/conda-vs-mamba/HEAD)